-Throughout this evocative and emotional evening, the overwhelming sense was of loss and the umbilical connection of Khojaly, a town in the Nagorno-Karabakh region, with Azerbaijani music.
+Throughout this evocative and emotional evening filled with Azerbaijani music, the overwhelming sense was of loss and the umbilical connection with Khojaly, in the Nagorno-Karabakh region.
 Many of the greatest Azerbaijani classical composers – all of whom combined the microtones of mugham with western classical music – were born or had familial connections to Nagorno-Karabakh.
-The father of Fikret Amirov was a khanende (mugham singer) from Shusha, Nagorno-Karabakh, and this was evident in his emotional Elegie, performed at the start of the concert by the Rhein-Quartett.
+The father of Fikret Amirov was a khanende (mugham singer) from Shusha, Nagorno-Karabakh, and this was evident in his emotional Elegie, performed by the chamber ensemble Rhein-Quartett.

 The concert concluded with Pierre Thilloy’s Khojaly 613, a tone poem representing the horrors of that fateful night.
-This harnessed the power of violin, clarinet and string quartet to evoke the sounds of marching, screams, machine-gun fire and folk music themes to devastating effect.
-It featured Azerbaijani violinist Nazrin Rashidova, Latvian clarinettist Anna Gagane and the chamber music ensemble Rhein-Quartett.
+This harnessed the power of violin, clarinet and string quartet to evoke the sounds of marching, screams machine-gun fire and folk music themes to devastating effect, featuring Azerbaijani violinist Nazrin Rashidova, Latvian clarinettist Anna Gagane and the chamber music ensemble Rhein-Quartett.
 All audience members were given a CD of this outstanding contemporary work.